hubmapconsortium/ccf-validation-tools/docs/Eye/relationship_validation.md

 - [ ] check classification in Uberon

-9.
+9 -

 UBERON:0002276 | lamina of spiral limbus | lamina of spiral limbus | UBERON:0000970 | eye | eye
 -- | -- | -- | -- | -- | --
 UBERON:0006761 | corneo-scleral junction | corneoscleral limbus | UBERON:0002276 | lamina of spiral limbus | lamina of spiral limbus

-Incorrect Uberon term UBERON:0002276 - is in the ear!
+Incorrect Uberon term UBERON:0002276 - is in the ear.

 - [ ] Ask experts what they intended here.